twse/bobsgame-fonts/Pixel Sans.md

 | FFF0-FFFF | Specials                                | 1/5      |

 ### Pixel Sans Textbook
-The textbook font has the same ranges with the following ranges:
+This font has the same ranges with the addition of the following ranges:

 | Range     | Description                   | Coverage |
 |-----------|-------------------------------|----------|